Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

 The founders pitched their idea and asked for $100,000 for a 5% equity in their business.
 But the question is did any shark like the product and decide to invest or not?
 Let’s see what happens next.

-Lightfilm Light Up Car Decal Shark Tank Update
+Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

-PowerDecal is still going strong in 2024, offering a large number of light-up decals in a variety of patterns and styles.
-Power cal website is live in 2024 and the product continues to be offered in other online websites like Amazon.
+PowerDecal is still going strong, offering a large number of light-up decals in a variety of patterns and styles.
+Power Cal website is live in 2024 and the product continues to be offered on other online websites like Amazon.
 After some time, the company changed its name from Lightfilm to PowerDecal, which more accurately captures the special qualities and attractions of the product.

 The collaboration between Daymond John and Robert Herjavec turned out to be a huge success.
 They worked together to license, produce, and distribute the product, all of which helped in the expansion of the business.
 PowerDecal gained popularity among automobile owners and a huge audience.
 The company was one of the most successful businesses to exit Shark Tank, with annual sales of over $1 million on average.